UMWEDU/umw-residencelife-sync/_pages/early-arrivals.md

  	<li>Individual Request (Upperclassmen only)</li>
 </ul>
 <h3><strong>Sponsored Group</strong></h3>
-Students sponsored by a University department with a legitimate need to arrive early for a University-sponsored program are not charged for housing; sponsors must submit a request via email using the <a href="http://www.umw.edu/residencelife/wp-content/uploads/sites/30/2016/01/EarlyArrivalSpreadsheet.xlsx">Early Arrival Spreadsheet</a> template to reslife@umw.edu.
+Students sponsored by a University department with a legitimate need to arrive early for a University-sponsored program are not charged for housing; sponsors must submit a request via email using the <a href="http://www.umw.edu/residencelife/wp-content/uploads/sites/30/2016/01/EarlyArrivalSpreadsheet.xlsx">Early Arrival Spreadsheet</a> template to <a href="mailto:reslife@umw.edu">reslife@umw.edu</a>.

 The deadline to sponsor early arrivals is<strong> Friday, July 22, 2016</strong>